-Our securitization program encompasses the majority of our suite of products and the vast majority of loans that we purchase, with over 90% of our loans in 2012 funded for securitization.
+Our securitization program encompasses the majority of our suite of products and the vast majority of loans that we purchase, with over 90% of our loans funded for securitization.

 Having access to investors provides Freddie Mac Multifamily with access to highly competitive funding sources that translate to more competitive funding than most portfolio lenders can provide.

 Wide array of products at highly competitive rates

 Through our securitization program, we offer a wide array of products to meet the acquisition and refinance needs of borrowers including our fixed-rate, adjustable, and supplemental mortgages, as well as specialty products for Student Housing, Seniors Housing, Small Balance Loan and Revolving Credit Facility.

 Excellent service throughout the life of a loan

 During origination and after our purchase of a loan, we strive to provide excellent customer service for Sellers and borrowers, by:

 - Making sure our people, processes and relationships exceed expectations

 - Providing specialized knowledge of borrower pre-and post-securitization needs